-Assuming for the moment that happiness is fairly well measurable, we can go on to considering how happy people are in the present day world and to what extent they differ in enjoyment of life.
+Assuming for the moment that happiness is well measurable, we can go on to considering how happy people are in the present day world and to what extent they differ in enjoyment of life.

-4.1 Level of happiness
+§ 3.1 Level of happiness

 Throughout time, social critics have bemoaned the miseries of life.
-Man is said to be basically unhappy, and real happiness is projected in past paradise or future utopia.
-Such bilious claims have always been denounced by optimists, who stressed human adaptability and social progress.
+Man is said to be unhappy, and real happiness is projected in past paradise or future utopia.
+Optimists, who stressed human adaptability and social progress, have always denounced such bilious claims.
 By lack of an empirical gauge, the discussion remained inconclusive.
-During the last few decades many surveys have been carried out, some drawing on world samples.
-These surveys support the optimist view.
+During the last few decades many surveys have been carried out, some drawing on world samples (availble in the World Database of Happiness, Veenhoven 2001).
+Together, the data support the optimist view.

-Above subsistence level most people enjoy life
+Above subsistence level, most people enjoy life